-Although shower and tub drains serve the same function — to dispose of wastewater into your pipe drainage system — each one performs the task differently, and there are drain differences.
+Although shower and tub drains serve the same function — to dispose of wastewater into your pipe drainage system — each one performs the task differently, and there are a few key differences between the two drains.
 Standalone shower tub drains and a tub or bathtub and shower combination drain cannot be used interchangeably.
 If you are remodeling your bathroom and the project involves replacing your standalone shower with a tub, consider hiring a plumber to install the tub.
 A plumber can ensure the plumbing outlets meet plumbing code.

 Video of the Day